9 players who've been far better for their country than clubs

 His club career went downhill after he left Udinese in 2012, however.
 Isla was a bench-warmer at Juventus, was relegated with QPR, and wasn't popular at Marseille either.
 He's now at Fenerbahce after a mediocre season at Cagliari; a sad state of affairs for a player who had so much potential.

-In short, Romero is a fine custodian who for some reason has played more games for his country than his clubs for half a decade now.
+In short, Romero is a fine custodian who for some reason has played more games for his country than his clubs for a decade now.
 Strange.
+He's out of the net for his nation too now, displaced by Emiliano Martinez.

+Subscribe to FourFourTwo today and get three issues delivered for just £3.
+The offer ends October 17, 2021.

+Restock your kit bag with the best deals for footballers on Amazon right now

 Get the best features, fun and footballing frolics straight to your inbox every week.